BillJr99/Ursinus-WebIDE/README.md

 <code>save_audio_js(y, sr)</code>

 which takes in an array of samples and a sample rate.
 Then check the global string <code>audioStr</code> for the base64 binary to create reference solutions

+## Graphics Modules

+Be sure that the relative paths for all meshes in assets/js/ggslac/meshes are correct based on how deep the module is.
+For example, in the homer mesh in exercise1-orthographic, we say

+"filename":"../../assets/js/ggslac/meshes/homer.off"

+since that module is in /Modules/Graphics/OrthographicView